cerealsdevelopment/cherrymenu/README.md

 How to:

 To run the script simply save it wherever you want.

+Open terminal/Konsole and run:

-On terminal run python cherryadditions.py
+python cherryadditions.py

 You will be presented with a menu with different options:

 - Set Brightness
 - Update the system without upgrading kernel
 - Reboot, shutdown
+- If you press 9 you terminate the script